SU-UComm/sr-edge/README.md

 #### To build components, watch for changes and local environment:

+Runs build, watch for components and starts local environmental.

 ```bash
 npm run dev
 ```

 #### To watch for changes and automatically rebuild components:

+Runs build and watch for components.

 ```bash
 npm run watch